HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 # Variable level metadata

-This metadata directory contains the specifications for variable level metadata submissions to the HEAL platform in addition to variable level metadata templates in CSV format and the associated code converting this template to its validated json format.
+This metadata directory contains the specifications for variable level metadata documents.

 ## Workflow